Please use a larger screen to view this site.

 src/components/h1/WarTimeline/WarTimeline.jsx | Time-filtered (active + completed at that moment) |

-Fetches a single season from the official Helldivers API and seeds it into the normalized h1_* tables.
-Called on-demand by the /archives history page when a user requests a season not yet stored in the database.
+Fetches a single season from the official Helldivers API (get_snapshots) and upserts it into the normalized h1_* tables.
+This is the shared backfill pipeline used by three callers:

 const { data, error } = await tryCatch(getCampaign(season));